ternaustralia/cmrset-examples/gee-examples/README.md

 ### Example 3 - Unpacking the CMRSET QA Band

-![alt text](./GEE-Example3.png "Example 3 - Unpacking the CMRSET QA Band") This example illustrates how to uppack the CMRSET QA band.
+![alt text](./GEE-Example3.png "Example 3 - Unpacking the CMRSET QA Band") This example illustrates how to uppack the <a href="https://developers.google.com/earth-engine/datasets/catalog/TERN_AET_CMRSET_LANDSAT_V2_2#bands" target="_blank">CMRSET QA band</a>.
 The CMRSET QA band contains 4 pieces of extra information for each pixel which may further assist with your analysis.
 These 4 pieces of information are: the source of the data; condensation adjustment; the number of Landsat observations used for this pixel; and whether the pixel value was derived from Landsat SLC-Off data.

 **Execution Time:** Real-time
 **Storage Required:** Nil